goodloop/autoware_auto_mirror/docs/usage/odd-demos/autonomous-valet-parking.md

 4. Drive to a pre-defined pick-up zone (e.g. the exit from a carpark).
 5. Automatically stop for obstacles while achieving the above.

-The easiest way repeat the demonstration is to run it in simulation at home described in @ref avpdemo-simulation.
+The easiest way repeat the demonstration is to run it as @ref avpdemo-simulation.
 Given appropriate hardware, it can of course be repeated in real life as well as detailed in @ref avpdemo-physical.

 # Simulation demonstration {#avpdemo-simulation}